-We're a gospel-centered community that celebrates the life, death, burial, and resurrection of Jesus.
-We also affirm the historic Nicene Creed and feel closely aligned with the beliefs outlined in The Lausanne Covenant.
+We're a gospel-centered community that celebrates the life, death, resurrection, and teachings of Jesus.
+We affirm the historic Nicene Creed and feel closely aligned with the beliefs outlined in The Lausanne Covenant.

 The one and only true God exists eternally in three persons; God the Father, God the Son and God the Holy Spirit.
 We call this mystery the Trinity.
 God created everything and everyone for his glory — He is both infinitely powerful (sovereign over all things) and intimately personal (pursues us for relationship).